Article at a glance

 What Are Medicare Advantage Plans?

 Medicare Advantage plans, otherwise known as “Medicare Part C” or “MA Plans,” are Medicare supplement plans that bundle Part A, Part B, and often Part D coverage through private insurance companies.
-Many Medicare Advantage plans even include coverage for services such as dental, vision, hearing care, and prescription drugs.
+Most Medicare Advantage plans even include coverage for services such as dental, vision, hearing care, and prescription drugs.
 Some MA plans Medicare Advantage coverage varies by plan so it’s important to check with your insurance provider before signing up.

 Note: To learn more about Medicare Advantage plans, visit this source.

 While standard Medicare is funded by and provided through the U.S. federal government, Medicare Advantage plans are administered through private insurance companies with funding that’s a bit more complex.

 When Medicare beneficiaries opt to join a Medicare Advantage plan versus Original Medicare, the federal Medicare Program gives the private insurer capitated payments to fund the chosen plan.
 These payments often cover one’s hospital insurance (Medicare Part A) and part of one’s medical insurance (Medicare Part B).
 The rest (prescription drug coverage, dental services, etc.) is financed through a monthly premium that is typically deducted from a patient’s Social Security income.

 Note: To learn more about how Medicare Advantage is funded, how the insurance company plays a role, and the health care costs associated with private health insurance coverage, visit this source.

 Many Medicare Advantage carriers now offer what is called a Part B “give back benefit” or “Part B Premium Reduction Plan.”
 Essentially this reduction incurs that one’s carrier will pay for part or all of one’s Part B premium if they are enrolled.